ibm-cloud-docs/containers/cs_ingress.md

-# Setting up {{site.data.keyword.containerlong_notm}} Ingress
+# Deprecated: Setting up {{site.data.keyword.containerlong_notm}} Ingress
 {: #ingress}

 Expose multiple apps in your Kubernetes cluster by creating Ingress resources that are managed by the IBM-provided application load balancer in {{site.data.keyword.containerlong}}.
 {: shortdesc}

 This information is for ALBs that run the custom {{site.data.keyword.containerlong_notm}} Ingress image.
+As of 01 December 2020, the custom {{site.data.keyword.containerlong_notm}} Ingress image is deprecated.
 To use the community Kubernetes implementation of Ingress, see [Setting up community Kubernetes Ingress](/docs/containers?topic=containers-ingress-types).
-{: note}
+{: deprecated}

 ## Quick start
 {: #ingress-qs}